openwallet-foundation/architecture-sig/docs/papers/why-trust-any-request-for-verification.md

 The assumption for these use cases is that all transactions happen with one request and one response.
 That means that no consideration was given to the creation of a session between the devices.
 In more complex cases such a session creation might produce a better user experience, or it might prolong the decision-making process to the point where the user gets really annoyed or just gives up the whole concept of digital identifiers and goes back to paper credentials.

-Since these use cases focus on just the wallet and the verifier, more complex cases like those found in browser interactions with web sites using single-sign-on (SSO) protocols are not discussed.
+Since these use cases focus on just the wallet and the verifier, more complex cases like those found in browser interactions with websites using single-sign-on (SSO) protocols are not discussed.
 It would still be possible to continue a protocol interaction with just the wallet and verifier, but any authentication process would remain local to those two entities.
-In other words, these interactions mimic those found in real world wallets, not those in complex web site navigations.
+In other words, these interactions mimic those found in real world wallets, not those in complex website navigations.

 Given the above limitations, these example use cases do show the way to provide sufficient information to the wallet holder to make informed trust decisions about the verifier that can carry forward to more complex transactions.